lmaesampson/CompetingRates/README.md

 * foi_injected is the force of infection from the simulation
 * pvaccCov* is the probability of vaccination for two different vaccine efficacies.

+### Paper
+* All of the files associated with the submitted paper - .tex, .bib, and figures files.